dwhiffing/final-lift-js13k/NOTES.md

 # scaling

-have difficulty increase as score goes up elevator options, should only have 2 options at first, goes up as score increases if score is lower, low level number is more likely, then high/deadly as it increases combo gives multiplier every 3 floors (would need some way to show in UI) (represent as lights under screen?)
+have difficulty increase as score goes up for various puzzles elevator options, should only have 2 options at first, goes up as score increases if score is lower, low level number is more likely, then high/deadly as it increases combo gives multiplier every 3 floors (would need some way to show in UI) (represent as lights under screen?)